racgoo/scry/README.md

 - Full recording of function and method calls, including input and output values

-- Automatic tracking of function names and call stacks
+- Automatically tracks function names and call stacks, grouping them by execution context.
+Even in chained calls like test().test(), each call is recognized and grouped together, preserving the chaining structure.
+It also fully supports asynchronous contexts, allowing seamless tracking across async/await, .then(), and callbacks.

 - Compatible with both Node.js and browser environments.
 In the browser, trace results are displayed directly in the console with a clickable link that opens the visual report in a new tab.